Avoid Gold Plating

-Programmers tend to over-design simple things to make them more capable, clever, or beautiful than they need to be at that point in time.
+Programmers tend to over-design simple things to make them more capable, clever, or beautiful than needed.
+They often spend far more time and mental effort than necessary—or worse, build functionality that will never be used.

 Intent